 Eric speaks frequently on pro-life activism, religious liberty, marriage and the family to audiences across the country.
 He holds a bachelor’s degree from the University of Illinois and a master’s degree in English studies from the University of Georgia.
-He lives in Aurora, Illinois with his wife April have eight children.
+He lives in Aurora, Illinois with his wife April, with whom he has eight children.

 Photos, Bio Social Media